syncfusion-content/wpf-docs/wpf/Menu/Data-Binding.md

 ---
 layout: post
 title: Data Binding in WPF Menu control | Syncfusion
-description: Learn here all about Data Binding support in Syncfusion WPF Menu (MenuAdv) control and more.
+description: Learn here all about Data Binding support in Syncfusion WPF Menu (MenuAdv) control, its elements and more details.
 platform: wpf
 control: MenuAdv
 documentation: ug